 - Panning Range: 360 degrees

-There are a lot of elements and features in the Peak Design Travel Tripod.
-To give a better idea of the function of the tripod, we’ll break them down.
-Items, like the carbon fiber legs in a flat shape or a unique ball head, allow for a lightweight and small footprint.
+The Peak Design Travel Tripod has many elements and features.
+To give a better idea of its function, we’ll break them down.
+Items like the carbon fiber legs in a flat shape or a unique ball head allow for a lightweight and small footprint.
 Other features come down to personal preference and your style of photography.

 Legs

 The Peak Design Travel Tripod features five-section aluminum or carbon fiber legs with quick-release latches.
-It has none of those twisting locks that can be troublesome and difficult to lock.
-Two-leg angles allow for a standard tripod height or low ground level shot that provides more stability.
+It does not have twisting locks, which can be troublesome and difficult to lock.
+Two-leg angles allow for a standard tripod height or a low ground-level shot that provides more stability.
 The legs extend to a maximum height of five feet, sufficient for most shooting, but taller tripods are on the market.

-We’ve most of this before in quality tripods.
-However, what stands out the most in terms of the legs is their unique flat shape that allows for a low profile when folded in against the center column.
-It’s instrumental in the tripod’s small form and makes for a more natural surface to grip when changing camera angles.
+The tripod’s feet are tremendous and can grip most surfaces, including rock, where we do most of our shooting.
+A small hole on the bottom allows for quick water drainage if the tripod is placed in water.
+We’ve seen most of this before in quality tripods.
+However, what stands out the most in terms of the legs is their unique flat shape, which allows for a low profile when folded in against the center column.
+This shape is instrumental in the tripod’s small form and makes for a more natural surface to grip when changing camera angles.

 Central Column

 Another stand-out feature of the Peak Design Travel Tripod is the reversible central column, which allows you to capture ground shots more easily.
-There is also a hook underneath the central column to attach a stabilizing weight in windy conditions or trickier setups.
+A hook is underneath the central column to attach a stabilizing weight in windy conditions or trickier setups.

 Unique to the column is a hidden phone mount that is lightweight and easy to connect to the ball head.
 Another notable minor feature is the adjustment screw on the central column as it slides in and out from the body and aids in the tripod’s low profile.
 These little design elements add up to one beautifully engineered tripod.